 In a user-defined function, the compute-when=once variable is evaluated each time the function is called, before the actual function result is evaluated.

-Adding a parent-context may be necessary, for example, if your mapping uses multiple filters and you need an additional parent node to iterate over, see also Overriding the Mapping Context.
+Adding a parent-context may be necessary, for example, if your mapping uses multiple filters and you need an additional parent node to iterate over, see also Example: Changing the Parent Context.

 To add a parent-context to a variable, right-click the root node (in this example, "PersonList") and select Add Parent Context from the context menu.
 This adds a new node, parent-context, to the existing hierarchy.